jasper-zanjani/notes/win/ps.md

 [Exit-PSSession]: #exit-pssession "End the PowerShell session with the specified computer"
 [Expand-Archive]: #expand-archive "Decompress archives"
 [Get-Alias]: #alias "Display aliases"
+[Get-ChildItem]: #get-childitem "Get items in one or more locations"
 [Get-Clipboard]: #get-clipboard "Display items in clipboard"
-[Get-Command]: # "Display all installed commands, including aliases, applications, filters, functions, and scripts"
+[Get-Command]: #get-command "Display all installed commands, including aliases, applications, filters, functions, and scripts (alias: gcm)"
 [Get-Help]: #get-help "Display help file for cmdlets"
 [Get-History]: # "Display history of inputted commands for the current session"
+[Get-Member]: #get-member "Display properties and methods of a PowerShell object (alias: gm)"
 [Get-Module]: # "Display currently loaded PowerShell modules"
 [Get-Process]: # "Display running processes"
 [Get-PSDrive]: # "Display mapped drives"
+[Get-PSSnapin]: # "Display currently loaded snapins (.NET assemblies containing a collection of cmdlets and/or providers for use within PowerShell) - last supported in PowerShell 5.1"
+[Add-PSSnapin]: # "Load a given list of snap-ins (.NET assemblies containing a collection of cmdlets and/or providers for use within PowerShell) either by name or via the pipeline - last supported in PowerShell 5.1"
-[Get-Service]: #get-service "Display services"
+[Get-Service]: #get-service "Display services (alias: gsv)"
-[Import-Module]: #import-module "Manually import a module, rather than waiting for it to load dynamically when using one of its cmdlets"
+[Import-Module]: #import-module "Manually import a module, rather than waiting for it to load dynamically when using one of its cmdlets (alias: ipmo)"
+[Set-ExecutionPolicy]: #set-executionpolicy "Change PowerShell execution policy for Windows computers (Windows only)"
+[Set-Location]: #set-location "Set present working directory (alias: cd)"
 [Update-Help]: #update-help "Download help files"

+[Format-List]: #output-formatting "Display output in list style (alias: fl)"
+[Format-Table]: #output-formatting "Display output in table style (alias: ft)"
+[Out-Null]: #out-null "Dispose of information piped to it, in lieu of displaying it"
+[ForEach-Object]: #filters "(alias: %)"
+[Where-Object]: #filters "(alias: ?)"
+[Select-Object]: #filters "(alias: select)"

+[Export-Csv]: #export-csv "Export PowerShell objects to CSV"
+[Import-Csv]: #import-csv "Import CSV files as PowerShell objects"
+[Export-CliXml]: #export-clixml "Serialize a PowerShell object as a Common Language Infrastructure (CLI) XML file"
+[Import-CliXml]: #import-clixml "Import a Common Language Infrastructure (CLI) XML file with data that represents Microsoft .NET Framework objects and create PowerShell objects from it"